 Prof. Arnold received his Ph.D. degree in Mathematics from the University of Chicago in 1979.
 From 1979 through 1989 he was on the faculty of the University of Maryland.
 In 1989 he moved to Penn State University where he was appointed Distinguished Professor Mathematics, and where he remained until moving to University of Minnesota and assuming the position of Director at the Institute for Mathematics and its Applications in August 2001.

 Among Arnold's priorities are efforts to increase public understanding of mathematics and its role in society, and he is frequently cited in print and broadcast media.
-In 2007 he coauthored an award winning video, Möbius Transformations Revealed, which became a runaway hit on YouTube, with about two million views.
+In 2007 he coauthored an award winning video, Möbius Transformations Revealed, which went viral on YouTube, garnering about two million views.